benjaminmenetrier/bump-standalone/doc/namelist_management.md

 where $SUFFIX is the namelist suffix.
 If no $SUFFIX is specified, all namelists present in the database are generated in $MAINDIR/run.

+To generate the equivalent JSON file from the database:

+    cd $MAINDIR/script
+    ./namelist_sql2json.ksh $SUFFIX